-Diabetes (also called diabetes mellitus) is a relatively common condition which affects the levels of sugar within the blood.
+Diabetes (also called diabetes mellitus) is a relatively common condition which affects the levels of sugar in the blood.
 Up to 2.6 million people in the UK have diabetes, with half a million estimated to be unaware of their condition.

 Symptoms of Undiagnosed Diabetes